Turning Ambition into Impact: IIM Calcutta Launch 9th Batch Exclusive Leadership Programme for Women Professionals - www.lokmattimes.com

 Turning Ambition into Impact: IIM Calcutta Launch 9th Batch Exclusive Leadership Programme for Women Professionals

-PNN Calcutta (West Bengal) [India], October 7: The Indian Institute of Management Calcutta (IIM Calcutta), in collaboration with TimesPro, ...
+Calcutta (West Bengal) [India], October 6: The Indian Institute of Management Calcutta (IIM Calcutta), in collaboration with TimesPro, has ...

 This rigorous, twelve-month, LIVE online learning experience has been meticulously developed to equip mid-career women professionals with strategic leadership capabilities, cross-functional business insights and a compelling executive presence to succeed in senior decision-making roles.